bachp/alljoyn_core/samples/README.windows.txt

 AllJoyn C++ Samples for Windows README
 --------------------------------------

-This directory contains the following AllJoyn C++ API samples:
+This directory contains the following AllJoyn C++ API samples using a simple command line UI:

 basic -
          Contains a set of samples that show how to advertise, discover, connect